seanwlk/wfbot/README.md

 - :heavy_exclamation_mark: = General error occurred
 - :no_entry_sign: = Missing permissions
-- :no_entry: = User banned from using commands

 ## Add to your server
 You just have to click [here](https://discordapp.com/oauth2/authorize?client_id=310134676620574720&scope=bot&permissions=67619905) and then select the server you want to add the bot to, like in the following picture.